The Grants Process

 Step 2- Prepare Proposal

 - All proposals and any pre-proposal with budget information or that needs an institutional approval must be reviewed before submission to a funding agency.
 The Pre-Award Services department strives to facilitate the proposal process for external funding to the KU Lawrence research community, providing assistance to administrators, faculty and staff in preparing, reviewing, approving and submitting competitive proposals for all funding agencies.

-- If the proposal mandates cost-share or matching, contact your department, research center or dean, or request funds from KURES by calling 785-864-7298.
+- If the proposal mandates cost-share or matching funds, contact your department, research center or dean, or request funds from KURES by calling 785-864-7298.
 Also, consult the KU policy.

 - If contractual language is involved, this will be reviewed internally prior to submission.

 - Do you expect intellectual property or technology transfer issues?
-Contact KU Innovation and Collaboration at email@example.com or 785-864-6401.
+Contact KU Center for Technology and Commercialization at firstname.lastname@example.org or 785-864-6401.